Computed Columns

 For example:

-Rollups require you to define three properties.
-The related dataset which to aggregate/join to, the column from this dataset to display, and the aggregation method to apply to the related values.
+Rollups require you to define three properties: the related dataset which to aggregate/join to, the column from this dataset to use, and the aggregation method to apply to the related values.
 You are also able to use our rich filtering editor to narrow down the target rows.
 The current supported aggregation methods are listed below.
 We will continue to expand this list to allow for richer operations.

-Calculated Columns allow you to do quick calculations over your dataset columns in a no code environment.
+Equation Columns allow you to do quick calculations with your dataset columns in a no code environment.

 For example: